drojaazu/megadev/cdrom.md

 ## Usage
 At this point, you are ready to load files.
 There are four steps involved:
-  - Set the pointer to the filename in `filename`
+  - Set the pointer to the filename string in `filename`
-	- Set the destination in either the GA DMA register or `file_dest_ptr` depending on transfer type
+	- Set the destination buffer in either the GA DMA register or `file_dest_ptr` depending on transfer type
 	- Set the appropriate access operation
   - Wait for the operation to complete